 The Pouring Process

-The espresso machine has brewed your shot, and the milk’s been steamed; now, you’re ready for your first pour.
-But don’t wait too long to get started — you don’t want your milk to lose its creamy consistency!
-Now, take a deep breath, grab your steamed milk, and read along to find out how to create three popular latte art designs.
+The espresso machine has brewed your shot, and the milk’s been steamed.
+Now, you’re ready for your first pour.
+But don’t wait too long to get started; you don’t want your milk to lose its creamy consistency!
+Take a deep breath, grab your steamed milk, and read along to find out how to create three popular latte art designs.

-First to try in our guide to a creative cup of coffee is the heart.
-Though the design is simple, the symbol of love is an easy crowd-pleaser, and with just a bit of practice, you’ll be wowing your friends and family with an Instagram-worthy cup of Joe in no time.
+The first pattern in our guide to a creative cup of coffee is the heart.
+Though the design is simple, the symbol of love is an easy crowd-pleaser, and with just a bit of practice, you’ll be wowing your friends and family with an Instagram-worthy cup of joe in no time.

-Start by holding your pitcher of steamed milk 3-4 inches above your shot of espresso.
+Start by holding your pitcher of steamed milk three to four inches above your shot of espresso.
 You’ll want your cup tilted at a 45-degree angle as you add the milk to the deepest part of the espresso.
-The milk should flow in a thin stream as you add it to your coffee, moving your wrist in tiny circles until the milk and espresso mixture reaches the edge of the cup.
+The milk should flow in a thin stream as you add it to your coffee, moving your wrist in a circular motion until the milk and espresso mixture reaches the edge of the cup.

-When you’ve run out of room for milk in the beverage, raise the milk above the latte — close to the height you started your pour — and pour a thin line of milk straight through the foam to finish the design and add a clean, sharp tip to the bottom of the image.
+When you’ve run out of room for milk in the beverage, raise the pitcher above the latte, getting it close to the height it was when you started adding it to the coffee and pour a thin line of milk straight through the foam.
+This finishes the design and adds a clean, sharp tip to the bottom of the image.

-Here’s the good news: once you’ve mastered the heart, you’ll have no trouble at all learning to top your coffee with a tulip.
+Here’s the good news: once you’ve mastered the heart, you’ll have no trouble at all learning to top the popular beverage with a tulip.